askasoft/goopenai/README.md

-GoOpenAI is a golang sdk library for OpenAI.
+GoOpenAI is a golang client library for OpenAI API.